justunsix/garden/src/content/docs/notes/005-Tech-Free-Open-Source-Software-FOSS.md

   through dynamic binary translation and provides a set of different hardware and device models for the machine, enabling it to run a variety of guest operating systems
+- [Recoll](https://www.recoll.md/) - Full-text search for desktop,
+  covering files, contents, messages, and other document formats
+- [Remmina](https://remmina.md/) - Remote access screen and file sharing
+  to your desktop
 - RStudio - IDE for R
 - Session - decentralized messaging platform
 - Shotcut - Non-linear video editor similar to Adobe Premiere Elements